 The Street Lighting Program is offered to municipalities regardless of ownership of the street lights.
 This segment of the Government program will seek to convert existing street lights to high pressure sodium units.
-In addition to street lights conversion, this program also provides an option to municipalities to upgrade traffic and pedestrian signals to LEDs.
+In addition to street lights conversion, this program also provides an option to municipalities to upgrade existing outdoor area lights to high pressure sodium units and traffic and pedestrian signals to LEDs.